-Fifteen years ago I visited a piece of property on the bay and God showed me that someday I would build a restoration center for the body of Christ.
+Fifteen years ago I visited a piece of property on Narragansett bay where I envisioned a restoration center for the body of Christ.
 If God brings you to it, he will guide you through it.
-Someday ask Noah about the thoughts and doubts he faced when God told him to build the ARK.
+Imagine the thoughts and doubts Noah faced when God told him to build the ARK.

 I’ve been searching for truth for over 50 years.
-It started in my first year of college.
 Everywhere I’ve traveled, I’ve found more doubt and confusion in those who claim to be Christian than in any other system of belief.
 One day a friend of mine made a profound statement that haunted me for months.
-If I wanted to really know God, I needed to go to the only source for truth on Earth and that was the bible.
-This was the beginning of what I call, “my wilderness years.”
+If I wanted to really know TRUTH, I needed to go to the only source for truth on Earth and that was the bible.
+This was the beginning of “my wilderness years.”

 The pamphlet I mentioned earlier explained something I had never learned yet somehow a lot of the confusion began to melt away.
 The paper was written by William R. Newell and in it he writes that there are are two great writers of Divine Truth in the Bible, Moses in the Old Testament and Paul in the New Testament.
 Paul reveals all the “mysteries” or “secrets” to God’s people in this age.
 He also reveals the great company of God’s elect, called the Body of Christ, the individuals of which Body are called members of the Body of Christ.

 I’ve always believed the church was made up of all who believed on the Lord Jesus Christ.
 I soon learned that there is a huge difference between “believing on,” those elected and chosen to the body by grace and “believing in,” those have been called to the bride by faith.
 Once my eyes were opened, all the confusion melted away and the lord has been teaching me those things concerning his Lordship in the kingdom of God.
 His plan is at work today in the elect as the fullness of the times of the gentiles is at hand.